wishabi/dvm-sample-android/README.md

 ```

 ### Rendering Publications
-A `FlippPublication` is a composable function that is used to render a `Publication`.
+A `FlippPublication` is a Jetpack Compose Composable function that is used to render a `Publication`.
 It requires a Publication instance given by the `PublicationRepository`.
 ```kotlin
 /**
  * A composable function that renders a Publication to the screen